>

 Index Construction (Build)

-Create the index using the following command.
+Generate the genome index with the following command:

 $ mkdir genome $ star --runThreadN 4 --runMode genomeGenerate --genomeDir genome --genomeFastaFiles genome.fa --sjdbGTFfile annotation.gtf